 Every attempt has been made to provide current, accurate, and consistent data in this database.
 There may be some differences due to sources, methodologies, or timing of data-assembly.

-Seasonally adjusted job estimates indicate total Kansas nonfarm jobs increased by 800 from July.
-Private sector jobs, a subset of total nonfarm jobs, increased by 4,100 from the previous month.
+Seasonally adjusted job estimates indicate total Kansas nonfarm jobs decreased by 1,700 from September.
+Private sector jobs, a subset of total nonfarm jobs, increased by 1,700 from the previous month.

 For the full news release click here.